Where Carolina kids build what's next.

 The real builder stack.

-Claude, Lovable, Cursor, Make.
-The same tools professional operators use to ship software, scaled to projects a 12-year-old can own end-to-end.
+The same AI-powered build tools real founders use to ship software — including Lovable and Claude — scaled to projects a 12-year-old can own end-to-end.

 03